 The 5 best countries for quality of life and their pros and cons for expats looking to relocate there

 If you are dreaming of moving overseas, a good research is where you should start.

 There’s no point in moving somewhere where you’re going to face problems with integration, where the overall expatriate experience is reported to be unpleasant, and where the quality of life is therefore bad.

-In this report we’re going to be analysing the top 5 countries for best quality of life where expatriate respondents to the HSBC Expat Explorer Survey state that the quality of life is excellent.
+In this report, we’re going to be analysing the top 5 countries for the best quality of life where expatriate respondents to the HSBC Expat Explorer Survey state that the quality of life is excellent.

 The 2010 Expat Experience section of the HSBC survey has just been released, and it focuses on the experiences of over 4,000 expats living abroad in over 100 countries.
 The purpose of the survey is to explore, examine and rank expats’ experiences of living abroad…and to come out with an overall league table of where expats are happiest living overseas.

 As stated we’ll be looking at the pros and cons of each country so that you can hopefully discover where you could be happiest living abroad.
 If you would like to tell us about where you’ve been happiest living abroad, whether you’re a serial expat or you’ve just relocated for the first time in your life, please do get in touch.

 The top 5 countries for the best quality of life are as follows: